debbieyuen/spatialui/README.md

-# Squiggly: Spatial Design and CoreML for the Apple Vision Pro
+# Squiggly: Spatial Graphics x ML Models for the Apple Vision Pro
 Introducing Squiggly!
 Squiggly is a visionOS application that explores drawing with physical utensils (crayons, pens, markers, and brushes) in immersive spaces.
 It is developed with RealityKit and SwiftUI in addition to the machine learning frameworks: BERT-SQuD, MNIST, and Apple's Vision Framework.
 This research prototype explores spatial user interfaces (UI) and graphics for 3D environments.

 <img width="552" alt="Screenshot 2025-07-02 at 5 18 54 PM" src="https://github.com/user-attachments/assets/2b77bf5b-b70b-423f-a629-e9aff5d0eeba" />